FAQs

 The Province and First Nations have been conducting resource planning for the land in this area for many years, and extending the collaborative relationship to marine and coastal areas will improve consistency in the approach to resource management for the entire region.

 A: During the planning phase MaPP used a public-private funding model.
-The partners had a specific MOU and amendment in place that segregated the responsibilities, criteria and decision-making authorities of the parties and Makeway, formerly Tides Canada Initiatives Society, which administered the funds.
-The MOU is supplemented by specific implementation agreements on sub-regional marine plan implementation between the Province of B.C. and the appropriate First Nation partners in each sub-region.
-These agreements will also contain implementation provisions for actions in the Regional Action Framework.
+The partners had a specific MOU and amendment in place that segregated the responsibilities, criteria and decision-making authorities of the parties and Makeway (formerly Tides Canada Initiatives Society), which administered the funds.
+The MOU was supplemented by specific implementation agreements on sub-regional marine plan implementation between the Province of B.C. and the appropriate First Nation partners in each sub-region.
+These agreements contain implementation provisions for actions in the Regional Action Framework.
 Funding for the first five years of implementation is through in-kind contributions from B.C. and First Nation governments and contributions from private funders.

 Q: How do MaPP and PNCIMA interact?